ajheideman/ajheideman.github.io/_pages/about.md

 ---
 I am a Postdoctoral Research Fellow in the Department of Criminal Justice and Criminology at the <a href="https://uwm.edu/socialwelfare/">Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee.</a> I recieved my PhD in political science from the <a href="https://uwm.edu/political-science/">University of Wisconsin-Milwaukee.</a>

+I am also a member of the UW-Milwaukee Experimental Politics Lab.
+Our research employs experimental methods to address questions about political attitudes, beliefs, and behavior.
+Our members have diverse substantive interests across several fields in political science.
+You can check us out <a href="https://experimentalpolitics.github.io">here.</a>

 Born and raised in South Bend, Indiana, I earned a BA in political science from Indiana University South Bend.

 <!---Outside of academia, you'll usually find me at the barn hanging out with my horse, Roxy (pictured below looking majestic at sunset). <img src="/assets/images/roxy_small1.jpg" width="108" height="144" alt="Roxy" /> --->